aquaproj/aquaproj.github.io/docs/reference/registry-config/index.md

 ## Common attributes

 * `type`: (string, required) the package type
 * `name`: (string) the package name.
-This is used to specify the package in `aqua.yaml`. name must be unique in the same registry
+This is used to specify the package in `clivm.yaml`. name must be unique in the same registry
 * [aliases](aliases): Aliases of the package
 * [files](files): The list of executable files
 * `format`: The asset format (e.g. `zip`, `tar.gz`).
 This is used to unarchive or decompress the asset.
-If this isn't specified, aqua tries to specify the format from the file extenstion.
+If this isn't specified, clivm tries to specify the format from the file extenstion.
 If the file isn't archived and isn't compressed, please specify `raw`
 * `link`: URL about the package.
-This is used for `aqua g`
+This is used for `clivm g`
 * `description`: The description about the package.
-This is used for `aqua g`
+This is used for `clivm g`
 * [replacements](replacements): A map which is used to replace some Template Variables like `OS` and `Arch`
 * [format_overrides](format-overrides): A list of the pair OS and the asset format
 * [overrides](overrides)